jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

   such as IO parameters (period, port), head sensor used, foot pedal, teleoperation component.
 The most basic console file contains a single arm and uses the default options for everything else.
-The single arm files are :ref:`automatically generated<config-generators>`.
-The console configuration files use the JSON file format and the documentation is generated from a
+The single arm console files are :ref:`automatically generated<config-generators>` along the arm IO file.
+The console configuration files use the JSON file format and the documentation is generated from a schema: https://dvrk.lcsr.jhu.edu/documentation/schemas/v2.2/dvrk-console.html
-  schema:
-  https://dvrk.lcsr.jhu.edu/documentation/schemas/v2.2/dvrk-console.html